 Timeliness

 Was the case filed with the court within five days of the officer issuing the citation?
-If not, you can argue the state violated IRLJ 2.2(d) and ask the court to dismiss.
+If not, IRLJ 2.2(d) requires dismissal.
 Was the hearing set outside 120 days from the date the ticket was issued?
 IRLJ 2.6(a)(1) says this is a problem, too.

 Discovery Violations

 Another common motion for dismissal is based on the requirements of IRLJ 3.1(b).
 That rule says, more or less, that the prosecutor has to provide discovery to the driver when requested.
 This includes the officer's sworn report and any photographs or video the state intends to use.
 If they fail to do so, the rule says the court needs to suppress any information not provided.
 You will hear attorneys who never got a response from the prosecutor breezily move to dismiss according to this rule.
-Obviously, to make it work you have to file a disovery requrest with the prosecutor's office and provide a copy to the court at least 14 days before your hearing.
-IRLJ 3.1(b).
+Winning on this basis requires a timely discovery request and a certificate of service proving it was sent.

 Speeding Ticket RADAR Device Tracking History

-At infraction hearings the state has to prove its case by a preponderance of the evidence.
-If they fail to do so, IRLJ 3.3(d) says you can motion the judge to dismiss.
+At infraction hearings, the jurisdiction issuing the ticket has to prove its case by a preponderance of the evidence.
+If they fail to do so, IRLJ 3.3(d) authorizes motions to dismiss.

-Speed measurement results are only as good as the skill of the citing officer.
-A close look at the the National Highway Traffic Safety Agency's (NHTSA) radar manual can help you put together a good argument for the judge for speeds captured by Radar Device.
+Speed measurement device results are only as good as the skill of the citing officer.
+The National Highway Traffic Safety Agency's (NHTSA) radar manual explains the procedure for capturing a valid result.
 The agency authors a laser LIDAR manual as well.

 For example, the tracking history for opposite moving mode looks like this: